This is the most complete guide that shows you how to start a blog on the WordPress platform.

 Bookmark this page now and refer back to it as needed!

-Over the past five years I have set up hundreds of websites using WordPress.
-At first I had no clue what I was doing.
-At the time, I was a digital marketing and SEO expert not a web developer.
+Over the past five years, I have set up hundreds of websites using WordPress.
+At first, I had no clue what I was doing.
+At the time, I was a digital marketing and SEO expert, not a web developer.
 Everything I did seemed to take a very long time.
-And, I made a tonne of costly mistakes.
+And, I made a tonne of costly (money and time) mistakes.

 Click here to start a blog on WordPress and then follow the steps below.
 If you have a small budget go with Bluehost and if you have a bigger budget go with Liquid Web.
 Both are great options for hosting.